-April joined the Sorensen Institute in August 2008 and currently serves as Director of Programs.
+Lauren joined the Sorensen Institute in January of 2012 and currently serves as director of programs.
 In this role she has primary responsibility for overseeing all of the Sorensen Institute's programs, including all program analysis and evaluation.
 She is also responsible for coordinating and executing recruitment and outreach efforts for all Sorensen programs, and she works in partnership with Rachel Casebolt to manage Sorensen’s social media presence.